 The Sub-Fund may invest in financial derivative instruments, deposits at sight, money market funds, money market instruments and other deposits included under "#2 Other".
 Those instruments may be used by the Management Company to manage the liquidity of the portfolio, to increase exposure or to reduce any specific financial risk (for example: currency risk).

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+take into account the

+environmentally sustainable economic activities under the EU Taxonomy.